Advancing Direct Air Capture (DAC) for Community Benefit and Climate Action

 Workshops

-Nine workshops will be offered between September 2024 and May 2025.
+Six workshops will be offered between September 2024 and May 2025.
 Fall Semester 2024 workshops included DAC Technology in Development; DAC Ecosystem Innovation; Community Benefits Plans; and Crowdsource Key Takeaways.
 Materials are available upon request.
-The Spring Semester 2025 workshop schedule is below, with all details to be finalized soon.
-Workshops are free and open to the public but require registration (registration links coming soon).
+The Spring Semester 2025 workshop schedule is below.
+Workshops are free and open to the public but require registration.
 We aim to attract a diverse group of people from across the sectors mentioned above.
+Note that we have lengthened the workshops since last semester’s workshops garnered significant interaction, and we want to provide enough time for everyone to learn, ask questions, and share their wisdom without feeling rushed.

 Community DAC Q&A: A Conversation with Scientists & Engineers